Document Processing

 Second-Order Langevin Equation for Field Simulations

 Proposes the Hyperbolic Algorithm for Euclidean field theory simulations.
-By adding a second-order fictitious time derivative to the Langevin equation, the method reduces systematic errors to O(ε²) compared to the standard Langevin O(ε), enabling significantly faster autocorrelation times and more efficient simulations.
+By adding a second-order fictitious time derivative to the Langevin equation, the method reduces systematic errors from O(ε) down to O(ε²).

 Electron microscope image of Pyrolobus fumarii showing irregular coccoid cell structure